spoomplss/spoomplss.github.io/README.md

 # Read Me
-I have too many links, so I'm putting them here, this file also serves as a logbook on wth I want to to with this.
+I have too many links, so I'm putting them here, this file also serves as a logbook on wth I want to do with this.

 ## Sept 30, 2024
 Wanted Semantics, started anew, a lot of comments in the index.html